The workplace can be a maze at times. You are often unsure whether what you are doing is politically correct or not, and many times you make mistakes.

 Post the discussion and the several evaluation factors; you will need to select the final option and ensure applicably.

 You will need to work your way through identifying the roadmap to initiate the solution and make sure that it works for the problem.

 Document the solution:

-Coming up with a solution is not a single person’s job, and cannot be done singlehandedly.
-You will need to know the root cause of the issue, and how you can work your way through the issue, before you hand out a solution.
+You will need to know the root cause of the issue and how you can work your way through the problem before you hand out a solution.